-All new (non-SAO) Hydra users are required to watch the video available at this link.
+All new (non-SAO) Hydra users are required to complete a Moodle Training course.
+It is available at this link.
 The purpose of this training is to:

 - 1. Provide an overview of Hydra, the Smithsonian High Performance Computing Cluster - 2.
 Give Hydra users the basic information to get started using Hydra - 3.
 Inform users about the Hydra usage policies (posted here) and ensure that they agree to abide by those policies